| cittern | ATLAS of Plucked Instruments |

 the neck, slanting from halfway.
 The soundhole is usually covered

-with a carved rosette, made of brass and/or (gilded) wood.
+brass or (gilded) wood.
 The guittar has 10 wire strings in 6 metal courses:

 4 double and the 2 lowest single.
 Playing was fingerstyle, to accompany songs and some solo music.
+The sound is quite soft.
 Printed music was in stave notation, not in tablature.

 |